CAR T-Cell Therapy Available at Rutgers Cancer Institute and Robert Wood Johnson University Hospital

 illustration of cancer cell being attacked by t cells

-In New Jersey, Robert Wood Johnson University Hospital New Brunswick, an RWJBarnabas Health facility, in conjunction with Rutgers Cancer Institute of New Jersey is one of only two certified programs in the state to offer this form of immunotherapy for forms of B-cell lymphoma.
+In New Jersey, Robert Wood Johnson University Hospital New Brunswick, an RWJBarnabas Health facility, in conjunction with Rutgers Cancer Institute is one of only two certified programs in the state to offer this form of immunotherapy for forms of B-cell lymphoma.
 “Having New Jersey’s most comprehensive hematologic malignancies programs, which includes stem cell transplantation, it is imperative for Robert Wood Johnson University Hospital New Brunswick and Rutgers Cancer Institute to have CAR T-cell therapy in our arsenal for this particular patient population, as it is not widely available elsewhere,” notes Rutgers Cancer Institute Director Steven K. Libutti, MD, FACS, who is also senior vice president of oncology services for RWJBarnabas Health.
 “The ability to offer this unique form of treatment is a testament to the partnership between the state’s only National Cancer Institute-designated Comprehensive Cancer Center and RWJBarnabas Health.”

 Approximately half of patients with resistant diffuse large B-cell lymphoma who were treated with CAR T-cells were shown to have a complete response, and many of these patients remain in remission for more than a year (New England Journal of Medicine, American Society of Hematology meeting - December 2017).